Seven High-Paying Nursing Jobs

 Combining strong nursing experience with the overall planning, personnel oversight and policy-making duties of a top executive, one of nursing¿s top big-picture positions is also one that brings home the biggest bucks.
 While the position leans strongly toward the executive end (most hospitals require a master¿s degree in nursing and many are hoping for an MBA as well), hands-on nursing experience is also important for conveying the nursing staff¿s needs to top management.
 The head of nursing -- also called chief nursing officer or chief nursing executive -- reflects the senior nurse management position in an organization.

 Find head of nursing jobs.

-Master¿s degree plus certification
+Typical Requirements: Master¿s degree plus certification

 The highest paid of all nursing specialists, certified registered nurse anesthetists (CRNAs) also require the most education and training.
 In addition to a four-year nursing or science degree, CRNAs must be licensed RNs with at least a year of experience in an acute-care setting.
 Then it¿s another two-plus years in an anesthesia education program before passing the certification exam.
 According to the American Association of Nurse Anesthetists, the nation¿s 39,000 CRNAs administer 30 million anesthetics to patients annually.
 And they practice everywhere anesthesia is administered, such as surgical suites, dentist offices and plastic surgery centers.
 Chief nurse anesthetists, who are also responsible for managing, scheduling and training staff anesthetists, earn an additional $10,000 to $20,000 annually.